 VII.
 Address OSHA’s recommendations for dealing with employees who use marijuana

 VIII.
 Propose strategies for dealing with inherent conflicts in state and federal law

-NATHANIEL M. GLASSER is a Member of the Firm in the Labor and Employment practice, in the Washington, DC, office of Epstein Becker Green.
-His practice focuses on the representation of leading companies and firms, including publishing and media companies, financial services institutions, and law firms, in all areas of labor and employment relations.
+NATHANIEL M. GLASSER is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the Washington, DC, office of Epstein Becker Green.
+His practice focuses on the representation of employers in employee relations and human resources compliance, as well as litigating claims of harassment, discrimination, whistleblowing, and wage-hour violations.

 Mr. Glasser’s experience includes:

 VALERIE BUTERA is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the Washington, DC, office of Epstein Becker Green, where she focuses on OSHA and other workplace safety and health issues.
 She represents clients from numerous industries, including health care and life sciences, financial services, hospitality, retail, and technology, among others.
 She is OSHA 30 certified and has substantial training and experience in process safety management (PSM).

 Prior to joining Epstein Becker Green, Ms. Butera was an OSHA attorney at a national law firm.
 Previously, she served as a law clerk to the Honorable William D. Quarles, Jr., of the U.S. District Court for the District of Maryland.
 During law school, she spent her summers clerking for the Privacy Rights & Protection Staff of the Centers for Medicare & Medicaid Services, where she played a critical role in bringing Medicare into compliance with the HIPAA Privacy Rule, and the Office of Chief Counsel for the Internal Revenue Service, where she focused on tax controversy litigation.